Runtime user connections

 3. Workbot creates opportunities credited to User B

-Once created, these connections persist.
+Connections persist after you create them.
 This means that users don't have to provide their credentials every time they run a recipe.
 Additionally, these connections can't be used in other recipes like normal connections.

 # What are parent connections?